Voting systems in the UK

 Voting systems, or electoral systems, are the method by which we elect representatives.
 A voting system determines the rules on how we elect parties and candidates.

-The House of Commons, Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly, European Parliament and UK local authorities use different voting systems.
+The House of Commons, Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly and UK local authorities use different voting systems.

 The House of Commons and local councils in England and Wales use the first-past-the-post system.

 The UK is divided into constituencies.
 Local authorities into wards.

 At a general or local election, voters put a cross (X) next to their preferred candidate on a ballot paper.
 Ballot papers are counted.
 The candidate with the most votes represents the constituency or ward.

 Alternative Vote is used to elect:

 - chairs of most committees in the House of Commons